Monitor HTTP Load Balancer

 and Incidents

 .
-Both of these views will show data for the time period specified to the right of the Events
+Both of these views will show data for the time frame specified to the right of the Events

 /Incidents